Columns Opinion

 Towards a Just Society

-The primary goal set before us then is national development towards the ordering of a just society.
+1970-Down from The Hill-2BThe primary goal set before us then is national development towards the ordering of a just society.
 A just society is one that makes available for all the means for the full development of the human person.
 The situation being revolutionary, national development demands a new orientation which calls for the democratization of political and economic power, and a more intensified involvement of the citizenry in the life of the nation.
 National development must mean a radical restructuring of the present social, political and economic order so that each and every Filipino shall be ensured of his rightful participation and his just share in the fruits of his own society’s labor.

 This new orientation is truly Filipino because it addresses itself to the masses that seek justice, and not to the power elite that impedes its promotion.
 And because it speaks of real justice, it cannot but be truly Christian.
 Thus, to be truly Filipino is to be truly Christian.
 Love of neighbor does not exist in paternalistic donations, which are mere palliatives for our society’s ills.
 Rather, it is a rendering of justice, a commitment to cure society’s ills at its roots.